-How to apply: Speak to a Student Advisor in person or over the phone to receive an application form and to arrange an interview.
+How to apply: Speak to a Student Advisor to receive an application form and to arrange an interview.
 To be assessed for a bursary, you will need to fill out a financial application and be interviewed by a staff person.
 Decisions are based on your application, your interview, and level of need.

 *Due to Covid-19, applications for Professional Development Funding are currently not being accepted.

 The Ban Righ Centre has limited funds available to help reimburse mature women students to participate in professional development activities.

 What is it for: Financial assistance for women who face barriers to participate in conferences or other worthwhile professional development activities.